wellesley-cs230/wellesley-cs230.github.io/hw5.md

 determine if a string is a palindrome.
 You may want to use `String.toCharArray` in putting characters onto a stack.

-Think about your algorithm.
-Draw it.
-Take a picture and scan it.
+Please depict how your algorithm works graphically (by drawing it and taking a picture of it).
 You will submit this at the end.
 Make sure to include all relevant information in this representation, so that a reader who is only familiar with the Stack interface understands your approach.

 ### Specifications

 * Your program should contain a **predicate** method `isPalindrome()` that returns true or false as appropriate.

-* Your main() method should use your preferred Stack implementation (we've studied two in class so far).
-Use print statements in main() to show that your method works correctly.
+* Your `main()` method should use your preferred Stack implementation (we've studied two in class so far).
+Use print statements in `main()` to show that your method works correctly.

 * You can only use the `toCharArray()` method in the String class to